enze-l/LightDesktop/README.md

 # From Concept to Result

+## Motivation
+I am sitting in front of a desktop computer at varying times of the day.
+While my screen is not directly hit by sunshine, I still often times feel the urge to adjust its brightness to not feel blinded by it at night.
+While my laptop and phone do dimm their screens according to the environment, I was not able to find a comparable package of software and hardware for desktop screens.
+The lack of options led me to designing this system which should dimm the screen according to my own specification and should be adjustable on the fly.

 ## Initial Idea
 The first idea was to have a network connected sensor and to connect to it via a command line interface where you could see reference data in form of ascii-charts and set your configuration parameters.